iamalinguist/iamalinguist.github.io/_pages/about.md

 I am a doctoral researcher in the Department of Humanities at the Indian Institute of Technology (BHU), Varanasi.
 My academic profile, including my CV, is accessible [here](/cv/).
 Prior to my doctoral studies, I completed an M.Tech. in Geoinformatics from IIT Bombay and an M.A. in the Hindi language from MGAHV Wardha, motivated by a keen interest in linguistics.

 My research primarily addresses syntax and semantics, with my Ph.D. thesis titled `A Formal Grammar of Hindi` [you may read the outline [here](/assets/pdf/thesis_outline.pdf)].
 The core objective of my doctoral work is to develop a formal grammar for Hindi, integrating propositional logic, predicate logic, type theory, and temporal logic.
 To support this endeavor, I have designed and implemented a Python-based parsing tool for the grammar.
-I am currently preparing for my final viva, which is scheduled to take place before October 2025.
+I am currently preparing for my final viva, which is scheduled to take place before December 2025.

 <!-- My research adopts an interdisciplinary approach, intersecting discrete mathematics (including sets, matrices, relations, and tree structures), languages (contemporary, regional etc.), and computational linguistics.-->